jamesliley/VA_imputation/README.md

 # VA_imputation
-Development of a proposal to calibrate marginal answer probabilities in verbal autopsies by optimising accuracy of imputation
+Development of a proposal to calibrate marginal answer probabilities in verbal autopsies by optimising accuracy of imputation.

 # Overview